alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 the database is a pile of random messages, there's no way to extract further information from the stored database.

-This protocol minimize privacy loss.
+This protocol minimizes privacy loss.
 It still exposes some information, because doing so is required for contact tracing to work.
 Suppose Alice only meets with Bob in a 14 day period.
 She later gets a notification that someone she interacted with tested positive for COVID-19.
 It's rather obvious that Alice can conclude